visual-framework/vf-core/components/vf-box/README.md

 ## About

+The `vf-box` container is an element to be used when ...

+### Options

+#### Is Link

+If you require the `vf-box` to link to a page you can do this by:

+- changing the `<div>` to an `<a href="">`.
+- adding `vf-box--is-link` to the classes being used.
+- if you are using `.njk` you only need to add a `box_href` to the data.

+#### Themes

+The `vf-box` component allows for global and component–level theming so that it is customisable to your needs.

+To make use of the component–level theming you will need to add a theme classname to the component.

+The theme classnames available are:

+- `vf-box-theme--primary`
+- `vf-box-theme--secondary`
+- `vf-box-theme--tertiary`
+- `vf-box-theme--quaternary`
+- `vf-box-theme--quinary`

+#### Design Variants

+ There are currently **no** design variants for this component.

+### Deprecated Variants

+Since `v1.1.0` the following components are considered depracted and should not be used in new projects:

+- `vf-box--inlay`
+- `vf-box--factoid`

+To update your existing usage of these variants to use the component–level theming you can swap:

+- `vf-box--inlay` for `vf-box-theme--quinary`
+- `vf-box--factoid` for `vf-box-theme--primary`

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-box` with this command.